christoph-cullmann/www/content/posts/kde-applications-and-icons/index.md

 Even if that can be solved with some better package dependencies, you still end up with a patchwork look and without a Qt platform theme plugin that handles the needed recoloring to make dark mode feasible.

+## The Way forward

+Fortunately, just because the status quo is not that nice, it must not stay that way.

+We have more or less all needed parts to fix the situation, we did already fix it during the porting to Windows and macOS.

+We just never pushed to get this stuff done on Linux and Co.

 ## Feedback